| Title: | Read and Write Frictionless Data Packages |

 The resource must be a Tabular Data Resource.

-Column names are taken from the provided Table Schema (schema
+Column names are taken from the provided Table Schema (schema), not from

 the header in the CSV file(s).